 Creating and sticking to a budget is not always easy, so how can you kickstart your motivation to better manage your finances?

-According to a recent study by NAB, almost one in five adults in Australian are living pay to pay and rarely or never have any money left at the end of their pay cycle.
-This means that almost one fifth of the nation does not have a savings plan in place or money saved up for emergencies.
+It’s a sobering fact that many Australians are living paycheck to paycheck and rarely or never have any money left at the end of their pay cycle.
+Many do not have a savings plan in place or money saved up for emergencies.

 If you find that you fit into this category, then it is time to make some changes and that can start with a spending freeze.
 But what is a spending freeze and why should you consider trying it?